-Fyusion was invited at short notice to manage the entire tender process for the Asia Pacific Economic Cooperation (APEC) fence for NSW Police.
+We were invited at short notice to manage the entire tender process to procure a security fence for the Asia Pacific Economic Cooperation (APEC).
 The actual requirements for the fence were very specific in nature and had to meet special prerequisites as requested by the various security agencies involved in APEC.
 Considerations in the development of the documents included:

 Unable to specify the actual location of the fence for national security reasons during the APEC meeting

 Varying sub-surfaces and prevention of damage to sub-surface

 Availability of the fence for the period of the contract

 The particular documents that we developed included the following:

 Draft RFT Conditions Of Contract

 Evaluation plan and methodology

 Submission and reports for approval